Do You Have Insufficient Glandular Tissue? Diagnose Yourself.

 Strong Indicators that you may have IGT:

-2. You do not experience postpartum breast engorgement
+2. You did not experience postpartum breast engorgement.

 Other Indicators you may have IGT: